The Ministry of Silly Walks: Sketch

-Mrs Two-Lumps, presumably the minister's secretary, makes a brief appearance, bringing in coffee with full silly walk.
+Mrs Two-Lumps, the minister's secretary, makes a brief appearance, bringing in coffee with full silly walk.
 As she enters, the cups fall all over the tray, completely spilling their contents.
 The minister looks at the tray, says "Thank you, lovely" and she exits again, taking the tray with her, complete with upended cups.
 In the Hollywood Bowl version, Carol Cleveland plays Mrs Two-Lumps, and spills some of the coffee on Cleese during the sketch.

 As the years went by amid repeated requests to do the sketch, Cleese found it increasingly difficult to perform these walks.
 He would say, when told about a new Python tour, "I'm not doing silly walks."
 Accordingly, the sketch was not performed during Monty Python Live (Mostly), the troupe's 2014 reunion show.
 It was replaced by "The Silly Walks Song", which was performed by a group of (younger) dancers who mimicked Cleese's original walks while wearing bowler hats and carrying briefcases.